mui/material-ui/docs/pages/blog/mui-x-v5.md

 - Strict typing of event listeners and publishers.
 - Examples for the event listeners.
 - Documentation and examples for selectors.
-- Add the ability to export and restore some parts of the grid state
+- Add the ability to export and restore some parts of the grid state.

 #### Synchronous state initialization